Naereen/Lempel-Ziv_Complexity/README.md

 >>> %timeit lempel_ziv_complexity_cython(s)
 132 ns ± 2.55 ns per loop (mean ± std. dev. of 7 runs, 10000000 loops each)
 ```
+The speedup is typically between ×50 and ×100.

 ## Demo on a [Jupyter notebook](https://www.Jupyter.org/)
 See this notebook: [on nbviewever](https://Nbviewer.Jupyter.org/github/Naereen/Lempel-Ziv_Complexity/Short_study_of_the_Lempel-Ziv_complexity.ipynb).